Bylaws of HIGH COUNTRY WRITERS

 Three of five of the members of the Board are required to constitute a quorum at any Board meeting before business can be

-conducted, and a majority vote of those present shall be required to carry any decision upon which a vote is taken.
-Members
+conducted.
+A majority vote of those present shall be required to carry any decision upon which a vote is taken.
+Members may

 The Board by a three-of-five vote may submit amendments to these Bylaws to a vote by Members at a Regular or Special meeting.

 Rules and regulations embodying additional provisions not inconsistent with these Bylaws may be adopted by the Board.
 Such

 rules and regulations shall be written and shall be considered official HCW Policies and Procedures.

 The Board shall meet in person when deemed necessary by the President or when requested by a majority of the Board.
 Other

 meetings may be conducted by telephone, postal mail or electronic mail.